Skip to main content

 BCAA technician at ASC

-5. Service your car regularly and keep your tires properly inflated.
+5. Service your car regularly and keep your tires properly inflated

 A well-tuned vehicle with properly inflated tires not only improves fuel economy, it reduces emissions, improves drivability and will help extend the life of your vehicle and tires, maintaining its resale value for longer.
 Follow your vehicle manufacturer’s recommended maintenance schedule and tire pressure level.

-6. Reduce your driving distance by planning your trips.
+6. Reduce your driving distance by planning your trips

 BCAA mobile app

-7. Lighten the weight and make your car more aerodynamic.
+7. Lighten the weight and make your car more aerodynamic

 Clean out the trunk, cargo areas and passenger compartments.
 Carrying excess weight wastes gas.
 If you do have to carry items in your vehicle, pay attention to how they’re stored and distribute the weight evenly.
 Remove the roof rack when it is not in use to reduce wind resistance.

-8. Be smart about finding cheap gas.
+8. Be smart about finding cheap gas

-Keep your eyes open for low fuel prices but don’t waste gas driving to a distant fueling station to save a few cents.
+Keep your eyes open for low fuel prices but don’t waste gas driving to a distant fuelling station to save a few cents.
 Instead, look for cheaper gas along your route.
-You can also download the BCAA Mobile App where you'll find current information on gas prices in addition to helpful tips and exclusive Member savings.
+You can also download the BCAA App where you'll find current information on gas prices in addition to helpful tips and exclusive Member savings.

-9. Use the appropriate fuel for your vehicle.
+9. Use the appropriate fuel for your vehicle

 Check your owner’s manual for the recommended octane rating for your car.
 Using regular fuel when premium is required can affect your car’s performance and fuel economy.
-On the flip side, using premium gas in a vehicle that only requires regular gas is not helping anything.
-Despite its name, premium fuel is not a ‘better’ fuel, it’s just made differently to suit different engine parameters.

-10. Use your vehicle’s fuel-efficient driving mode.
+10. Use your vehicle’s fuel-efficient driving mode

 If your vehicle is equipped with driving mode selections and a computer read-out to display fuel consumption results, learn how these features work and try different modes.
 You’ll see savings by selecting a driving mode that is designed to save fuel and you probably won’t even notice a difference in your vehicle’s performance.